Maureen Lipman: Books, newspapers and magazines

-After her husband died in May 2004 she completed his autobiography By Jack Rosenthal, and played herself in her daughter's four-part adaptation of the book, Jack Rosenthal's Last Act on BBC Radio Four in July 2006.
-Her anthology, The Gibbon's In Decline But The Horse Is Stable, is a book of animal poems which is illustrated by established cartoonists, including Posy Simmonds and Gerald Scarfe, to raise money for Myeloma UK, to combat the cancer to which she lost her husband.
+After her husband died in May 2004 she completed his autobiography By Jack Rosenthal, and played herself in her daughter's four-part adaptation of the book, Jack Rosenthal's Last Act, on BBC Radio Four in July 2006.
+Her anthology, The Gibbon's In Decline But The Horse Is Stable, is a book of animal poems that is illustrated by established cartoonists, including Posy Simmonds and Gerald Scarfe, to raise money for Myeloma UK, to combat the cancer to which she lost her husband.

-She also wrote a monthly column for Good Housekeeping magazine for over ten years, which formed the basis for several autobiographical books, including How Was It For You?, Something To Fall Back On, Thank You For Having Me, You Can Read Me Like A Book and Lip Reading.
+She also wrote a monthly column for Good Housekeeping magazine for more than ten years, which formed the basis for several autobiographical books, including How Was It For You?, Something To Fall Back On, Thank You For Having Me, You Can Read Me Like A Book and Lip Reading.
 Lipman has also contributed a weekly column in The Guardian in the newspaper's G2 section.

 She writes for The Oldie and is on the editorial advisory board of Jewish Renaissance magazine.

-Personal and family life
+Personal life

-Lipman is Jewish.
-She lives in Muswell Hill, north London and has two children, writers Amy and Adam Rosenthal.
+Lipman is a practising Jew, and a member of the West London Synagogue.

-She was married to dramatist Jack Rosenthal from 1974 until his death in 2004, and has had a number of roles in his works.
+She was married to dramatist Jack Rosenthal from 1974 until his death in 2004, and had a number of roles in his works.
+The couple had two children, writers Amy and Adam Rosenthal.

+Following Jack's death, she moved from Muswell Hill, north London, to Paddington.
+She also has a small apartment in Manchester, where she stays when filming Coronation Street.

 Retired computer expert Guido Castro, an Egyptian Jew, was her partner from 2008 until his death in January 2021.

+In August 2024, Lipman became engaged to David Turner, co-founder of gym chain LA Fitness (now owned by PureGym).
+The couple were married at his home in September 2025.